 Biography

-Kairi Look (1983) is a children’s writer and translator.
-She graduated from the University of Tartu in physiotherapy, and from the University of Amsterdam in children’s rehabilitative therapy.
-In 2008-2022 Look worked as a publisher of scientific literature in Amsterdam, but writing is her greatest passion.
-Many of her books have been awarded and translated into a number of languages, including French, Finnish, German, Latvian and Russian.
-In addition to this, she writes plays, short stories for children’s magazines Täheke, Hea Laps and Pere ja Kodu, prose for adults, book critique and translates children´s literature from Dutch to Estonian.
+Kairi Look (1983) is a writer and translator.
+She graduated from the University of Tartu in physiotherapy, and from the University of Amsterdam in children’s rehabilitative medicine, having also studied in Finland and Belgium.
+In 2008-2022 Look worked as a publisher of medical literature in Amsterdam.
+Many of her books have been awarded and translated into a number of languages.
+In addition to children's books, she writes prose for adults, plays, short stories, book critique and translates literature from Dutch to Estonian.

 Kairi Look has lived abroad for many years, mostly in Amsterdam and Paris.
-The author’s works stand out for their stunning fantasy, brisk pace, unusual characters, playfulness, and humour.
+The author’s works stand out for their stunning fantasy, warmheartedness, unusual characters, spunk, playfulness, and humour.

 Profile photo: Dimitri Kotjuh